 International students must also meet additional requirements in order to enroll in an externship.
-Please contact the International Student's Office at international@ggu.edu for more information.
+Please contact the Office of International Student Services at international@ggu.edu for more information.
 International LLM students must first obtain approval from the Director of International Students and Programs, Professor Farzaneh (dfarzaneh@ggu.edu), prior to applying for an externship.
 SJD students must first obtain approval from SJD Program Director, Professor Okeke (cokeke@ggu.edu), before applying for an externship.